-BMC recommends that you write a description to your sources when creating a new source.
+We recommend that you write a description to your sources when creating a new source.
 This lets you know what the source represents.
 The source description helps distinguish between sources with similar names.

 The description is shown in the Create Article dialog box and helps users select the appropriate source when creating a new article.

 Owner and owner group must be assigned to users with Knowledge User or Knowledge Admin roles, belong to the support organization, and be a member of at least one support group.

 The owner is the assignee and owner of the entire source article.
 We recommend choosing an owner that has a Knowledge Admin role.
 The Knowledge Admin role has broader privileges such as report generation, and managing sources via the Knowledge Management Console.

 We recommend choosing the source language from the language selection field if you are working in a multi-lingual environment and all of your source articles are in one language.